 Example of Channel in Communication

-For example, Emu has transmitted the message through a smartphone, so the smartphone is the channel of the communication process.
+For example, Elly has transmitted the message through a smartphone, so the smartphone is the channel of the communication process.
 She uses technology to convey messages, which is called mediated communication.
 The most common example of communication channels is TV, Radio, Newspapers, Social media, and the five human senses.
-For instance, Global Assistant is a renowned education consultant in Asia that communicates with potential customers via official websites and social media platforms.
+For instance, Global Assistant is a renowned education consultant in Asia and they communicate with potential customers via official websites and social media platforms.
 So, websites and social media sites are channels of communication.

 6. Decoding in Communication